dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/guides/taxes.md

 ### Tax codes

 Avalara has its own system for classifying the product types and expected taxes.
-On MajorityWorld’s side, the store owner must assign Avalara’s tax code to the given product types or product itself.
-If you skip this step, MajorityWorld will use the common code for all products (which is not recommended).
+On DrikGallery’s side, the store owner must assign Avalara’s tax code to the given product types or product itself.
+If you skip this step, DrikGallery will use the common code for all products (which is not recommended).
 Assigning a tax code can be done from the dashboard in the product type or the product section.
 Both of these sections have a field for assigning a tax code for enabled tax gateway.